primesoft-group/oneconnexx-docs/_pages/addins/en/filecopy.md

 - App Registrations => New registration
 - Enter a meaningful name (e.g. OneConnexx), no redirect URL
-- Im Menu "Certificates & secrets" auswählen
+- Select menu "Certificates & secrets"
-- "New client secret" klicken
+- Click "New client secret"
-- Name und Ablaufdatum angeben
+- Enter a name and expiry date
-- "Value" des Secret kopieren (wird später in der OneConnexx-Konfiguration benötigt)
+- Copy "Value" of the secret (needed later in OneConnexx configuration)
-- Im Menu "API permissions" auswählen
+- Select menu "API permissions"
-- "Add a permission" klicken
+- Click "Add a permission"
-- "Microsoft Graph" auswählen
+- Select "Microsoft Graph"
-- "Application permission" auswählen
+- Select "Application permission"
-- "Files.ReadWrite.All" suchen und Checkbox auswählen
+- Search for "Files.ReadWrite.All" and check the checkbox
-- "Add permission" klicken
+- Click "Add permission"
-- "Grant admin conset" klicken
+- Click "Grant admin conset"

 ### Application examples